Punctuated Equilibrium

 1998, August 25: We owe the repertoire of our immune system to one transposon insertion, which occurred 450 million years ago in the ancestor of the jawed fishes.

 Was Darwin Wrong?
 The critics of evolution.
-Links to about two dozen even-handed book reviews by Gert Korthof.
+Links to even-handed book reviews by Gert Korthof.
 The reviews have further links.

 The Tree of Life: an excellent growing illustrated resource on the classifications of life.